Forget everything you think you know about BINGO because Honey… this ain’t your Grandma’s Bingo!

 Seating is first-come, first-serve so please arrive as close to 5pm as possible on the Thursday of Drag Bingo.
 No guarantee seating if we reach capacity or if you arrive after 7pm unless signed up as a Full Circle RSVP.
 Alcohol is NOT allowed in the main ballroom.

 Doors open at 5pm with a cash bar Cocktail Hour before the start of the Drag Bingo game.
-Refreshments & food can be purchased throughout the evening but you can also bring your own food and snacks.
+Food can be purchased from Friskie Fries throughout the evening but you can also bring your own food and snacks.
 By state law, alcohol is NOT allowed in the main ballroom and will not be served 15 mins before the game begins.
 Doors to the main ballroom will open at 5:30pm.
 Did we mention, alcohol is NOT allowed in the main ballroom?

 * December Drag Bingo is on the 2nd Thursday of the Month.
 May Pride Edition Drag Bingo is on the Last Thursday of the Month